Upstream of Acle on the floodplain of the River Bure, Upton Broad and Marshes is one of NWT’s best-kept secrets.

 A mixture of birdlife is found on the reserve from woodland species in the alder carr, to waders such as lapwing and redshank on the grazing marshes.
 The majestic marsh harrier is a common sight as it drifts across the reedbeds in summer, and barn owls can regularly be seen hunting.

-However, Upton’s number and variety of dragonflies is perhaps its most impressive attraction, with over 20 species occurring.
+However, Upton’s number and variety of dragonflies is perhaps its most impressive attraction, with more than 20 species occurring.
 Its specialities include the Norfolk hawker, four-spotted chaser, hairy dragonfly, variable damselfly and red-eyed damselfly.
 22 species of butterfly have also been recorded.

-Norfolk Wildlife Trust has been working hard to protect this unique site, with a number of recent land acquisitions which have increased the area managed for wildlife.
+Norfolk Wildlife Trust has been working hard to protect and enhance this unique site, with a number of recent land acquisitions which have increased the area managed for wildlife.
 Large areas of arable land (which were drained for farming in the 1970s) have already been restored to marshland.
-Upton now sits proudly at the heart of NWT’s ongoing Bure Valley Living Landscape.
+Upton now sits proudly at the heart of NWT’s ongoing Bure and Thurne Living Landscape

 The open water of Upton Great Broad is much less species-rich than the fen areas, but does nevertheless contain some nationally scarce plant species including the holly-leaved naiad, which in the UK is found only in the Broads.

 The marsh harrier was widespread in the UK prior to the eighteenth century, but extensive wetland drainage, egg-collecting and persecution meant that its numbers fell dramatically; by the end of the nineteenth century, the species no longer bred.
 Hopes were raised in the 1920s as the Broads were recolonised, but despite spreading for a brief time the species declined again during the 1960s – the result of pesticide poisoning.
 In 1971, only one pair remained in the whole of the UK.
 However, by 2010, the harrier had made a remarkable comeback with 450 nests across the country, 75 of which were in Norfolk.
-These magnificent raptors can often be seen at Upton during the summer.
+These magnificent birds of prey nest in the reedbed at Upton.

 Formerly occurring across East Anglia, the species had declined alarmingly by the 1970s.
 Since then, however, conservation efforts have seen this large dragonfly start to fan out and expand its range from the few Broadland sites to which it was restricted.
 One of only two brown-coloured species of hawker found in the UK, the best way to tell it from the similar brown hawker is by its bright green eyes and clear wings.
 Flies from late May to mid-July.